-Before joining the Flagship ecosystem, Lovisa most recently built and led Pfizer’s systems immunology function and served as executive director of clinical programs.
-In this role, she launched several Phase II studies across autoimmune indications and as a member of the Inflammation & Immunology Research Unit leadership team, Lovisa managed the portfolio from early target discovery to Phase II clinical trials across all immunological assets.
+Previously, Lovisa built and led Pfizer’s systems immunology function and served as executive director of clinical programs.
+In this role, she launched several Phase II studies across autoimmune indications and as a member of the Inflammation & Immunology Research Unit leadership team, Lovisa co-managed the portfolio from early target discovery to Phase II clinical trials across all immunological assets.
 In addition, she served on Pfizer’s Worldwide R&D Data Strategy Committee.

-Lovisa has received numerous accolades for her work: she was included in the top 100 “most influential persons under age 40 in Sweden” by the business magazine, Affärsvärlden.
-She was awarded “scientist of tomorrow” at the European Federation of Pharmaceutical Industries and Associations’ 30th anniversary, in recognition of her “considerable personal contribution to moving the boundaries of science, and the application of that science, for the benefit of mankind.”
-Lovisa also received the Rosenön Award for best thesis of the year within the field of pharmacodynamics/pharmacokinetics in Sweden.
+Lovisa has received numerous accolades for her work: In 2023, she was named to the PharmaVoice 100 list of life science industry leaders and in 2022, she was named one of the Top Women in Biopharma by Endpoints.
+She was included in the top 100 “most influential persons under age 40 in Sweden” by Affärsvärlden, and awarded “scientist of tomorrow” at the European Federation of Pharmaceutical Industries and Associations’ 30th anniversary.
+Lovisa received the Rosenön Award for best thesis of the year within the field of pharmacodynamics/pharmacokinetics in Sweden.

 Lovisa holds a PhD in computational chemistry from Uppsala University, a Master of Science in integrative pharmacology from Gothenburg University as well as an MBA from the MIT Sloan School of Management.